myiephero/iep-hero-ai-assist/replit.md

 - ✓ Real-time Slack integration for team notifications on new advocate match requests
 - ✓ Enhanced success confirmation screen with detailed status updates and next steps
 - ✓ Production-ready Supabase integration with automatic fallback to local database
+- ✓ Comprehensive chat system implementation completed
+- ✓ ChatWidget component integrated into dashboards with real-time message updates
+- ✓ Full-featured chat page with conversation management and user directory
+- ✓ Message API endpoints with authentication and read status tracking
+- ✓ Both demo accounts (parent and advocate) now have Hero Plan access to all tools

 # User Preferences